dart-archive/pub-dartlang/doc/glossary.markdown

 ### Immediate dependency

 A [dependency](#dependency) that your package directly uses itself.
-The dependencies you like in your pubspec are your package's immediate dependencies.
+The dependencies you list in your pubspec are your package's immediate dependencies.
 All other dependencies are [transitive dependencies](#transitive-dependency).

 ### Lockfile